 Saand Ki Aankh Teaser: Taapsee Pannu & Bhumi Pednekar Hit The Bull's Eye In This First Glimpse!

-Know for nailing it on-screen with their impressive acting chops, Taapsee Pannu and Bhumi Pednekar will be seen sharing screen space together for the first time in 'Saand Ki Aankh'.
+Known for nailing it on-screen with their impressive acting chops, Taapsee Pannu and Bhumi Pednekar will be seen sharing screen space together for the first time in 'Saand Ki Aankh'.
 After the super intriguing posters and stills, the makers dropped the teaser of the film a while ago.

 For those who ain't aware, the film follows the exciting story of the world's oldest sharpshooters Chandro and Prakashi Tomar and marks the directorial debut of acclaimed scriptwriter Tushar Hiranandani.